-- Download in background!
+- Download in the background!

 The easiest way to identify fonts on web pages.
 What is the easiest way to find out the fonts used in a webpage?
 Firebug and Webkit Inspector are easy enough to use for developers.
 However, for others, this should not be necessary.
-With this extension, you could inspect web fonts by just hovering on them.
+With this extension, you could inspect web fonts by just hovering over them.
 It is that simple and elegant.

-It also detects the services used for serving the web fonts.
+It also detects the services used for serving web fonts.
 Supports Typekit and Google Font API.
 Recommended by Wired WebMonkey, Lifehacker, and SwissMiss.

-There are short-listed CSS Code Generators that certainly help a front-end developers to write CSS code in a very short time and speed up their work.
+There are short-listed CSS Code Generators that certainly help front-end developers to write CSS code in a very short time and speed up their work.

 Save Image to Google Photo